SongSongLook/MT4-MT5-trades-copy/README.md

-# MT4/MT5 Signal Copier with TCP Support
+# MT4/MT5 Signal Copier with TCP Support (Issued Fixing)

 This repository contains Expert Advisors (EAs) for MetaTrader 4 (MT4) and MetaTrader 5 (MT5) that allow copying trading signals between platforms using TCP.
 The EA supports both sender and receiver modes, with a `Multiplier` parameter to adjust the copied lot sizes.